imclint21/stratis-guru-v2/Azure/README.md

 You need the Nako indexer for Stratis.Guru to get data.

+## VM Sizes

+Testing has shown that "Standard_F1" is not powerful enough to run the indexer, and the API endpoint never becomes available.
+Ensure you are running a good enough VM size for the full setup.

+Suggested sizes:

+- Standard_F2 (2 core, 4 GB, 32 GB disk)
+- Standard_F4 (4 core, 8 GB, 64 GB disk)

 ## Verification

 To test and verify that the deployment was successfully, locate the public IP address or DNS name of your virtual machine, and open the statistics part of the API: